Chelsea v Nottingham Forest: Get 50-1 for a goal to be scored with Paddy Power

 They have star striker Chris Wood back firing in the goals and they have not been defeated in their three visits to Stamford Bridge since their promotion to the top flight, so there should be goals.

-Paddy Power go 1-200 that there is at least one goal in Monday's Premier League clash, making their enhanced sign-up offer of 50-1 that a goal will be scored an appealing one.
+Paddy Power go 1-200 that there is at least one goal in today's Premier League clash, making their enhanced sign-up offer of 50-1 that a goal will be scored an appealing one.

 How to claim your odds boost for Chelsea vs Nottingham Forest